Shikona: General use

-Notable exceptions
+After retirement

+Both yokozuna Takanohana and Kitanoumi were granted the privilege of using their ring names as "lifetime" elder shares.

-Specific rules exist for the ring names of yokozuna.
-These names are referred to as (止め名, tomena) meaning higher-ranking names, not to be inherited, with the exception of direct disciples of the last holder.
-In the past, exceptions to the normal acquisition of toshiyori is made for the most successful rikishi, with era-defining yokozuna being offered a "single generation" or "lifetime" elder share, called (一代年寄株, ichidai toshiyori kabu).
-This process allowed a wrestler to stay as an elder without having to use a traditional share in the association, and enter his retirement duties with his ring name.
+Specific rules exist for ring names after the retirement of the wrestlers bearing them.
+For yokozuna, these names are referred to as (止め名, tomena) which are not to be inherited, with the exception of direct disciples of the last holder.
+Exceptions to the normal acquisition of toshiyori were also made for the most successful rikishi, with certain yokozuna being offered a "single generation" or "lifetime" elder share, called (一代年寄株, ichidai toshiyori kabu).
+This process allowed a wrestler to stay as an elder without having to use a traditional share in the association and enter his retirement duties with his ring name.
 Only wrestlers with extraordinary careers were eligible for this privilege.
-These elder shares are called "single generation" because they cease to exist after their owners retire, making it impossible for any wrestlers, active or not, to inherit them.
-In October 2021, Yokozuna Hakuhō, the Emperor's Cup number record holder, retired and it was expected that he would earn the right to inherit a Hakuhō share in view of his sporting exploits.
-Hakuhō was however denied the ichidai toshiyori kabu and Masayuki Yamauchi (a Yokozuna Deliberation Council member) declared to a press conference that "no such system exists" under the new Public Interest Incorporated Foundation statutes of the association, implying that the system would no longer be used.
+In October 2021, yokozuna Hakuhō, the wrestler with the most top-division championships, retired, and it was expected that he would earn the right to inherit a Hakuhō share in view of his sporting exploits.
+Hakuhō was however denied the ichidai toshiyori kabu and Masayuki Yamauchi (a Yokozuna Deliberation Council member) declared in a press conference that "no such system exists" under the new Public Interest Incorporated Foundation statutes of the association, implying that the system would no longer be used.

-Although it is common for wrestlers to use a shikona, there are also cases where wrestlers choose to wrestle their entire career under their real name.
-This is notably the case for Takayasu, Endō, Dejima and Wajima, the only yokozuna to have used his real name throughout his career.
+When they retire, not all wrestlers are eligible to become toshiyori.
+Some wrestlers may find official roles within the Japan Sumo Association in subordinate positions as wakaimonogashira or sewanin.
+These positions are limited, but former wrestlers who are selected for them retain their shikona as their professional name even though they are no longer active.
+Other retired wrestlers give up their ring names and are subsequently referred to by their birth names.